AllStarLink/ASL3-Manual/docs/config/voter_conf.md

 `noplfilter` tells this client not to pass the receive audio through the on-board hardware CTCSS filter.
 Normally, audio is filtered to remove any CTCSS tones on the VOTER/RTCM hardware client before being sent to the host.
 This option manually switches the hardware CTCSS filter **OUT** on the client.

 ### buflen=value
 `buflen=value` sets a specific receiver buffer length value for this client.
 This option is used in special applications only.
+When this option is not specified, each client defaults to the `buflen` value defined in the `[global]` stanza.

 ### gpsid=value
 `gpsid[=value]` specifies a gps identity to associate with the specified client (as referred in the `/etc/asterisk/gps.conf` file).
 It is also used as the filename to create "GPS Work and Data Files" associated to the client.
 If no value is specified, default filenames are used.
 If a `value` is specified, it appends the supplied `value` to the filename with a "_".